truenas/middleware/docs/userguide/freenas_install.rst

 .. |update1.png| image:: images/update1.png
     :width: 6.2in
-    :height: 3.2in
+    :height: 3.4in

-In this example, this system has the option to track *FreeNAS-10-Nightlies* (the upcoming 10.0 release), *FreeNAS-9.3-Nightlies* which represents the latest nightly build of the upcoming 9.3 release, and *FreeNAS-9.3-BETA* which includes all new features, drivers, and bug fixes since 9.3-BETA was released.
-The administrator has selected to track the
+In this example, this system has the option to track *FreeNAS-9.3-Nightlies*, (the latest nightly build of 9.3 which may contain untested fixes), *FreeNAS-9.3-STABLE* (all new and tested features, drivers, and bug fixes since 9.3 was released), and *FreeNAS-10-Nightlies* (the latest, pre-alpha build of the upcoming 10 version).
+The administrator has selected to track the recommended
-*FreeNAS-9.3-Nightlies*.
+*FreeNAS-9.3-STABLE* train.
 Click the hyperlink for "Train Descriptions" to read a brief description of each train.

 To see if any updates are available, click the "Check Now" button.
 If any updates are available, they will be listed in a pop-up screen.
 Either click the "OK" button to apply the listed updates or the "Cancel" button to exit the screen containing the listing.